Location: Freeport-McMoRan Audubon Species Survival Center (FMASSC) New Orleans, LA

 Summary of Position:

 Interns will gain valuable hands-on experience working with a variety of exotic hoofstock species at this AZA certified facility.
-The internship will emphasize husbandry of hoofstock, but may also include experience with exotic cats and bird species.
+The internship will emphasize husbandry of hoofstock, but may also include experience with bird species.
 Interns will gain experience in husbandry, enrichment, record keeping, diet preparation, monitoring animal behavior, pen design and maintenance, and veterinary procedures as they relate to general animal care.
 Interns will spend the internship rotating through different animal areas and working on project pertaining to animal husbandry.
 All interns will also have the opportunity to visit the Audubon Zoo, Aquarium, Insectarium and occasionally the Mississippi Sandhill Crane Refuge.
-This internship is unpaid and free housing is available upon a limited basis.
+This internship is unpaid and free housing is available if needed.

 Duties and Responsibilities:

 - Cleaning enclosures (raking, sweeping, mopping, hosing etc.)